-ACADEMIC UNITS AND SUPPORT
+ACADEMIC UNITS AND SUPPORT ATOP

-The educational programs at Motlow are planned and implemented by the eight academic departments in conjunction with the Academic Affairs Office.
-These departments are Business and Technology, Education, Humanities, Languages, Mathematics, Nursing, Natural Science, and Social Science.
+The educational programs at Motlow are planned and implemented by the nine academic departments in conjunction with the Academic Affairs Office.
+These departments are Business and Technology, Career Readiness, Education, Humanities, Languages and Learning Support, Mathematics, Nursing and Allied Health, Natural Science, and Social Science.
 They are complemented by Library Services and a full array of academic support services.

-Each semester, numerous credit courses are offered at night in cooperation within these eight academic departments.
-These courses, which are described in other sections of this catalog, are available to full-time and part-time students at several locations for the convenience of the student.
-Individuals interested in pursuing a college degree can do so by attending classes in the evening.
+Each semester, numerous credit courses are offered at night, on the weekends, online, or in accelerated format in order to meet the needs of the students.
+These courses, which are described in other sections of this catalog, are available to full-time and part-time students at several locations for the convenience of the students and these schedules make it possible to complete a degree through a variety of options.

-EXTENDED SERVICES ^Top
+EXTENDED SERVICES